overflow68/Armonios-core/README.md

 ## Conclusion

-The Bitcoin Wallet Logic class provides functionalities for mnemonic-based key generation, address creation, transaction creation, and interaction with the Bitcoin blockchain.
+Armonios-core provides functionalities for mnemonic-based key generation, address creation, transaction creation, and interaction with the Bitcoin blockchain.
 Users can create transactions, estimate fees, and manage their Bitcoin wallet using this logic.
-Ensure the appropriate libraries and dependencies are installed to ensure the proper functionality of the wallet logic.are stored in activeAddresses and addressHistory.

 checkForTxs()
 Queries the blockchain for transactions involving the wallet's addresses.
 Updates active status, txHistory, addressHistory, and unspentCoins.